 Welcome to The Filter Free Mom.
 I’m stepping out in faith to build a filter free community where we are real with one another.
 Where we let down the walls and laugh in the face of stigmas.
 A community where we are honest about our struggles.

-Today, so many moms find themselves spending precious time on Facebook, Pinterest and other sources of social media.
+Today, so many moms and women find themselves spending precious time on Facebook, Pinterest and other sources of social media.
 In many cases, these platforms have become necessary tools for everyday life in the fast-moving trend to schedule and plan our lives online.
 I believe these sites can be used for good but I also feel they’ve made us afraid to be real and honest with the people we connect with there.
 We would rather share a snapshot taken in the cleanest corner of our living room, than invite a friend into our less than perfect, non-Pinterest homes.
 This fear doesn’t just live online, but also carries over into our everyday and the way we live in relationship with other women.

 I think in many ways, social media has created a mom culture that can be isolating and overly scripted, extending beyond the internet.
 Things we see online can leave us feeling inadequate and wanting more.
 Honestly, motherhood is hard enough without the added pressure of Instagram filters and cropped Facebook photos.